goku

 rust-mcp-sdk

-A high-performance, asynchronous Rust SDK for building Model Context Protocol (MCP) servers and clients, simplifying protocol handling, enabling tool-based interactions, and supporting multiple transports and authentication methods.
+A high-performance, asynchronous Rust SDK for building Model Context Protocol (MCP) servers and clients, supporting various transports and authentication methods.

 lighthouse-mcp-server

-Provides comprehensive web performance, accessibility, SEO, and security auditing and analysis for websites, enabling LLMs and AI agents to assess web properties using Google Lighthouse.
+Provides comprehensive web performance, accessibility, SEO, and security auditing and analysis using Google Lighthouse for LLMs and AI agents.

 mcp-framework